Kate Hunt

 I help people who feel overwhelmed to find a better balance between caring for themselves and managing their relationships—so they can live calmer, more meaningful, and fulfilling lives.

-Do you often feel like you’re holding everything together on the outside, while struggling on the inside?
-Are you navigating a family situation that’s taking up all your emotional energy?
-Maybe you’re dealing with anxiety, feeling constantly on edge, or finding it hard to truly relax.
+Do you often feel like you’re holding everything together on the outside while struggling on the inside?
+Are you navigating a family situation that’s taking up your emotional energy?
+Maybe you’re dealing with anxiety, feeling on edge, or finding it hard to relax.
+These feelings can build over time, especially during periods of change, and you don’t have to manage them alone.

-I offer a calm, supportive space where you can explore your situation and how it’s affecting you.
-Together, we can work to understand what’s going on, find ways to cope, and help you reconnect with yourself—in your relationships with family, friends, and colleagues.
-I aim to support you as you decide what steps feel right for you.
+I offer a calm, supportive space where you can explore what’s happening and how it’s affecting you.
+Together, we can work to understand your experience, find ways to cope, and help you reconnect with yourself—in your relationships with family, friends, and colleagues.
+My approach is gentle, relational, and focused on helping you feel safe and heard.

-With seven years of counselling experience in schools, and four years working with adults, I’ve worked with children, young people, and families facing challenges such as anxiety, neurodiversity, bereavement, and family conflict.
-My own experience of grief—and the kind, compassionate support I received through counselling—inspired me to train as a therapist.
-Earlier in my career, I worked in family law, where I often witnessed the emotional pain that legal processes couldn’t resolve.
-These experiences have shaped my understanding of how valuable it is to have a space where you feel heard, understood, and supported.
+With eight years of counselling experience in schools and four years working with adults, I’ve supported children, young people, and families facing challenges such as anxiety, neurodiversity, bereavement, and family conflict.
+My own experience of grief—and the compassionate counselling I received—led me to train as a therapist.
+Earlier in my career, I worked in family law, where I often saw emotional struggles that legal processes couldn’t resolve.
+These experiences shape the empathic, steady way I work today.

 Please feel free to email me to arrange a free, no-obligation introductory call.